isomerpages/pa-cdcne/_programmes/Community Inclusion/ArtsEverywhere@CDC.md

 and celebrate Singapore's arts, culture, and biodiversity through playful cardboard creativity.</p>
 <p><strong>Make Your Own Spinning Rattle Drum: </strong>Let's drum up some
-wild and wacky fun by creating your own spinning rattle drum with Didier Ng and Cherie Ng, and get ready to march to the rhythm with Nadi Singapura!</p>
+wild and wacky fun by creating your own spinning rattle drum, and get ready to march to the rhythm with Nadi Singapura!</p>
 <p><strong>'Otter-ly’ Fun!
 Eco Workshop: </strong>Join eco-artists Didier
-Ng and Cherie Ng as they show you how to create an otter shaped handphone and stationery holder out of recycled materials.</p>
+and Cherie Ng as they show you how to create an otter shaped handphone and stationery holder out of recycled materials.</p>
 </div>
 </details>